 The reason is that dividend payouts come from the company’s earnings, so they’re mostly paid out from highly established companies.
 In general, newer and higher growth companies tend to not pay a dividend as they would rather reinvest that cash back into their own company in the form of research and development.

 Why Dividend Stocks are Good for Your Portfolio

-The quick answer is that they provide a steady income stream.
+The quick answer is that they provide a steady income stream for your investment portfolio.

 For example, if you have a stock that pays you a 5% annual dividend you will get that money regardless of what the stock price does.
 If you own $10,000 of that stock, then you will get paid $500 a year.

 Now $500 might not seem like a lot, but some people build up huge portfolios of dividend stocks.
 Imagine you’re a retiree with a $500,000 nest egg and have invested all of it in a stock that pays the same 5% dividend.
 You would now be getting paid $25,000 a year – again regardless of what the stock price does.
 If you hold this stock in a tax-sheltered account such as a Roth IRA (USA) or TFSA (Canada), then you won’t even have to pay taxes on this $25,000.
 Now we’re getting into some serious money.

 In other articles we have suggested that you should invest in index funds.
 The good news is that you also get paid dividends from an index fund!
 The reason is that a lot of the stocks that are in the index pay dividends, so you are entitled to the payouts.

 Should you use a Dividend Reinvestment Plan (DRIP)?

 A dividend reinvestment plan (DRIP) is a powerful tool.

 Most investment accounts will give you the option to “reinvest” your dividends automatically to buy more shares of the stock or fund.